On Approximability of Steiner Tree in $\ell_p$-metrics: Introduction

 Given a set of points (called \emph{terminals}) in a metric space, a \emph{Steiner tree} is defined to be a minimum length tree connecting them, with the tree possibly including additional points (called \emph{Steiner} points) as nodes.
 Computing the Steiner tree is one of the classic and most fundamental problems in Computer Science, Combinatorial Optimization, and Operations Research, with both great theoretical and practical relevance and interest \cite{ljubic2021solving}.
 This problem emerges in a number of contexts, such as network design problems, design of integrated circuits, location problems \cite{cheng2013steiner,cho2001steiner,hwang1992steiner,lengauer2012combinatorial,resende2008handbook,noormohammadpour2017dccast} and more recently even in machine learning, systems biology, and bioinformatics \cite{backes2012integer,ideker2002discovering,russakovsky2010steiner, tuncbag2016network}.
 For example, in VLSI circuits, wire routing is carried out by wires running only in vertical and horizontal directions, due to high computational complexity of the task.
 Therefore, the wire length is the sum of the lengths of vertical and horizontal segments, and the distance between two pins of a net is actually the $\ell_1$-metric distance between the corresponding geometric points in the design plane \cite{sherwani2012algorithms}.

 Formally, the Steiner tree problem can be formulated in two ways: discrete and continuous.
 In the Discrete Steiner Tree problem (\dst), we are given as input two sets of points in a metric space, called \emph{terminals} and \emph{facilities} respectively.
 The goal is to find the minimum-cost tree connecting the terminals, possibly introducing new points (\emph{Steiner} points) from the set of facilities as nodes in the solution.
+This problem is well-defined even in general metric spaces since the relevant metric space can be fully described as part of the input.
 In the Continuous Steiner Tree problem (\cst), we are only given a set of terminals as input, and we are allowed to use any point in the metric space as a Steiner point in the Steiner tree connecting all the terminals.
+For \cst, we assume knowledge of the ambient metric space structure (e.g., ($(\{0,1\}^n, \ell_1)$ or $(\R^n, \ell_2)$).
+This is not part of the input.

 \paragraph{General Metrics.} In general metrics, where the metric space is specified as part of the input (for example, by specifying all pairwise distances), it does not make sense to discuss the \cst problem, so we restrict our attention to \dst.
 The Steiner tree problem is one of Karp's 21 \np-complete problems, i.e., in his seminal work \cite{karp1972reducibility}, Karp showed that \dst is \np-complete.
 Therefore, the attention of the algorithmic community turned towards obtaining good approximation algorithms for \dst in general metrics.
 It is well-known that a minimum-cost tree only containing the terminals as nodes is a 2-approximation for \dst (and \cst) \cite{Gilbert_Pollak_1968,Vazirani_2001}.